microsoft/WhatTheHack/058-PowerPlatformBasics/Student/Challenge-02.md

 ## Pre-requisites

-- Test your login to access Power Automate https://make.powerautomate.com and select country
+- Test your login to access Power Automate at: https://make.powerautomate.com and select your country
 - You may be prompted to start a free trial of AI Builder

 ## Introduction